 And if you like science, one thing you'll find is that St. Marie - Nashua has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-A relatively large number of people in St. Marie - Nashua telecommute to their jobs.
-Overall, about 17.25% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 17.25% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in St. Marie - Nashua in 2022 was $28,867, which is lower middle income relative to Montana and the nation.
 This equates to an annual income of $115,468 for a family of four.
 However, St. Marie - Nashua contains both very wealthy and poor people as well.